-This content is adapted from the PursueGOD Women YouTube channel.
+This topic is adapted from the PursueGOD Women YouTube channel.

 Maddie shares some of her personal experiences and insights that helped her overcome her struggle with body image.